Colin Tuaa

 Colin Tuaa is a football player turned manager who represented New Zealand as a player.

 Career

 Tuaa's club career involved 275 New Zealand National League appearances and 83 goals.

-Tuaa made 10 A-International appearances for New Zealand between 1983 and 1988, scoring 1 goal.
+Tuaa made 10 A-International appearances for New Zealand between 1983 and 1988, scoring 1 goal.He also had one season in the Australian National Soccer League with Newcastle Breakers.

 In 2007 Tuaa took charge of the New Zealand U-17 team at the FIFA U-17 World Cup in Korea.

 In addition to his role as U-17 coach, Tuaa is head coach at Auckland City FC, having previously coached Nelson Suburbs and Youngheart Manawatu.